unccoderr/unccoder.ru/README.md

 * Typescript

 ### Functions
-* Switching localization from EN to RU
+* Switching indexLocalization from EN to RU
 * Switching theme